-Conditions received in May or June must be made up in the following September; those incurred in September must be made up in the following January; those received in January must be made up in May, except as postponement may be allowed by vote of the Faculty.
-But failures in drawing or laboratory work shall be made up in accordance with the rule for making up deficiencies (Rule 46).
-Applications for special examinations during the term shall not be entertained unless made by members of the Faculty.
+Conditions received in May must be made up in the following September; those received in December must be made up in March, except as postponement may be allowed by vote of the Faculty.
+But failures in drawing or laboratory work shall be made up in accordance with the rule for making up deficiencies (Rule 43).
+Applications for special examinations during the term shall not be enter-tained unless made by members of the Faculty.

-- 42. Intermediate examinations may be held in any class at the discretion and under the control of the instructor, in place of the regular exercises of the class; the results of these intermediate examinations shall not be a matter of permanent record, although the instructor may, if he sees fit, take such results into consideration in marking the student at the close of the term.
-The reports required under Rule 9 need not be based on such examinations. - 43.
-Examinations shall be limited in length to three hours, and in case of brief courses the length of the examination shall not in general exceed two hours.
+39. Intermediate examinations may be held in any class at the discretion and under the control of the instructor, in place of the regular exercises of the class; the results of these intermediate examinations shall not be a matter of permanent record, although the instructor may, if he sees fit, take such results into consideration in marking the student at the close of the term.
+The reports required under Rule 9 need not be based on such examinations.

+40. Examinations shall be limited in length to three hours, and in case of brief courses the length of the examination shall not in general exceed two hours.
 If in any case a longer time than three hours is desired, the subject of the examination may be divided, and two separate appointments made.
-Each member of the Faculty is expected to take personal supervision of the semi-annual and annual examinations of the classes taught by him or under his direction, or to provide some representative from his department. - 44.
-Reports of standing shall be made to the Registrar in the terms given below. - C (passed with credit) signifies that the record of the student is very satisfactory. - P (passed) signifies that the record of the student is clear.
-This admits him to any studies dependent on the subject in question. - L (passed with low standing) does not necessarily condition the student, but warns him that his record is unsatisfactory and that improvement is necessary.
-He may, however, be required by the Faculty to obtain a better record, by examination, by repeating the work, or otherwise, for admission to dependent work.
+Each member of the Faculty is expected to take personal supervision of the December and May examinations of the classes taught by him or under his direction, or to provide some representative from his department.

+41. Reports of standing shall be made to the Registrar in the terms given below.

+C (passed with credit) signifies that the work of the student is very satisfactory.
+It is not intended as a mark of distinction.

+P (passed) signifies that the record of the student is clear, and admits him to any dependent subjects.

+L (passed with low standing) signifies that the work of the student is not satisfactory, but that he is permitted to continue the same or dependent subjects except as restricted by special requirements (Rule 50), or unless required by the Faculty to obtain a better record by examination, by repeating the work, or otherwise, before being admitted to dependent subjects.

+A record of L in a condition examination is not accepted as a passing grade.

-F (failed to pass) indicates that the work has been of very unsatisfactory quality and imposes a condition on the student.
+F (failed to pass) signifies that the work of the student is very unsatisfactory, and imposes a condition on him.
 Absence from an examination, if not satisfactorily explained, or failure to make up a condition at the time appointed, is equivalent to a record of FF.
-Failure in Drawing or laboratory work is in the nature of a deficiency, and shall be made up in accordance with Rule 46.
+Failure in drawing or laboratory work is construed as a deficiency, and is to be made up in accordance with Rule 43.

-FF (failed completely) indicates that the work has been so unsatisfactory that the student must drop or repeat the subject, and cannot be admitted to subjects dependent thereon.
+FF (failed completely) signifies that the work of the student has been so unsatisfactory that he must drop or repeat the subject, and will not be admitted to subjects dependent thereon.